orangejuice/blog/data/activity/book-金瓶梅-2016/record.en.md

 ---
-title: The Golden Lotus
+title: The Plum in the Golden Vase
-slug: the-golden-lotus
 category: book
 status: done
 rating: 5